The Causes Behind Spinal Compression Fracture

 • Tumor treatment: Removing bone (if needed) to treat a tumor

-• Kyphoplasty: Making the vertebrae taller with a small balloon placed with a needle, then filling the empty space with a special cement.
-This procedure can help with pain from a vertebral fracture that persists more than 6 weeks, but it does have risks.
-Potential risks of this procedure should be discussed with our doctor.
+• Kyphoplasty: The procedure involves using a small balloon, inserted through a needle, to raise the vertebrae and then filling the space with special cement.
+This treatment can help relieve pain from a vertebral fracture that persists for more than six weeks, though it carries certain risks.
+It’s important to discuss these potential risks with our doctor.

 Call us for a consultation